Complete MGMT-536 MGMT-545

 Learn more about Champlain's 100% online Master's in human relations and organization development program, designed for working professionals.

-Champlain's online human relations and organization development courses encompass the top skills needed by today's human resources professionals.
+Champlain's online human relations classes and organizational development courses encompass the top skills needed by today's human resources professionals.

 To gain a foundation for the Human Resource certificate, students take a macro-view of the field and examine the role of an HR department as a critical strategic business partner within the organization.
 Students integrate concepts and current workplace issues, including using new technologies in the field; the need for a broader understanding of business and culture; and how to build and support agile teams that work effectively.